gcs

 What is a Green Card?

 A Green Card is a document that the US grants to foreign citizens to allow them to live and work in the US, with some limitations.
-A Green Card differs from citizenship because people with this status are unable to vote in local, state, or federal elections; they also cannot hold certain public offices.
+People with this status are unable to vote in local, state, or federal elections and cannot hold certain public offices.
+This is the major difference between Citizens and Green Card holders.

 What are the types of US Green Cards?